Holy Land Pilgrimage with Gila

 BOOK GILA for a customized private tour

-Gila Yudkin, a Connecticut Yankee guiding in King David’s court, has been guiding for over three decades.
+Gila on the Suspension Bridge on the Valley to Hell Gila Yudkin, a Connecticut Yankee guiding in King David’s court, has been leading pilgrims for four decades.
 On tour, Gila mixes fun, fantasy and facts with a passion for archeology and Bible.
 If she could choose anyone from past or present to guide, it would be Mark Twain.

 When Mark Twain visited Jerusalem in 1867, he says its population numbered 14,000 souls.
-(Today it's about 715,000!)
-When he walked along Gehenna en route to the Garden of Gethsemane in the Kidron Valley, he smelled no smoke, nor did he witness child sacrifice.
+(Today it's about 900,000!)
+When Mark Twain walked along Gehenna en route to the Garden of Gethsemane in the Kidron Valley, he smelled no smoke, nor did he witness child sacrifice.
 He did, however, make a number of remarkable observations about Jerusalem's Old City, such as its knobbiness, its alley cats and the whereabouts of Veronica's handkerchief.

 Across from the Valley of Gehenna lies Mount Zion where the headless body of Sir Flinders Petrie is buried in the Protestant Cemetery.
 Read why he is important and why he is headless!